 II.E.1.
 Criteria

 II.E.1.a.
 Peer Review

-To determine technical merit, all applications will be individually evaluated according to the following scored criteria, which are listed in decreasing order of importance:
+To determine technical merit, all applications will be individually evaluated according to the following scored criteria, of which, impact is the highest importance, and all others are of equal importance: